WELCOME TO MY WEBSITE

 At the age of thirteen, upon moving to Laguna Beach to attend high school, an event that completely changed her life, she decided to become an artist, although she was not sure what kind, perhaps an actress, perhaps a fine artist, perhaps an international business woman, only time would tell.
 That same year she traveled to New York City for the first time and had her first experiences in the Big Apple where she visited the Metropolitan Museum of Art, the MoMA, Carnegie Hall, Storm King Art Center, and other incredible museums.
 She also saw several musicals on Broadway.

 In high school, Danielle blossomed.
 She was Sophmore Class President and in her Junior year, she was the Activities Director for the Associated Student Body (ASB).
-In her Junior year, she was awarded a prestigious Women's Leadership Award, where she was chosen as the one female in the junior class to be honored and sent to Sacramento for a week to work on leadership skills with other women from high schools across California.
+In her Junior year, she was awarded a prestigious women's Leadership Award, California Girl's State, where she was chosen as the one female in the junior class to be honored and sent to Sacramento for a week to work on leadership skills with other women from high schools across California.
 She won the French Achievement Award.
-She was President of the Thespians at Laguna Beach High School as well as the Associated Student Body President her senior year, the first female President in seven years, which was a huge honor and a very rewarding experience.
+Danielle was President of the Thespians at Laguna Beach High School.
 She worked for the Shakespeare Festival/LA a couple of summers, all great experiences.
 She also worked for the Recreation Department of Laguna Beach for two years on the musical event Battle of the Bands.
+In her senior year, Danielle was voted in as the Associated Student Body President, the first female President in seven years, which was a huge honor and a very rewarding experience.

-Her love for the Renaissance and art history took her to Florence, Italy in the fall of 1994.
+Danielle's love for the Renaissance and art history took her to Florence, Italy in the fall of 1994.
 She studied at the leading Florentine atelier, from Charles Cecil Studios to The Florence Academy in 1995 to the studio of Master Silvestro Pistolesi in 1996.
 She studied art history and traveled all over Italy with the architect Prof. Andrea Canepele.
 He taught a small group of students from the Charles Cecil Studios art history and Italian culture as well as the Italian language.
-They visited gorgeous cities all over Italy, including Florence, Viareggio, Mugello, Rome, Venice, Milan, Bologna, Naples, Genova, Arezzo, Cortona, Lucca, Barga, Siena, Perugia, Carrara, Montalcino, Montepulciano, San Gimignano, Parma, Ferrara and countless other beautiful cities.
+They visited gorgeous cities all over Italy, including Florence, Arezzo, Pisa, Rome, Naples, Venice, Padova, Viareggio, Carrara, Pietrasanta, Ferrara, Milan, Bologna, Genova, Cortona, Lucca, Barga, Siena, Perugia, Carrara, Montalcino, Montepulciano, San Gimignano, Parma and countless other beautiful cities.

 Danielle also studied printmaking with Sweitlan Kracyzna and Santa Reparata International School of Art and mural drawing with Petr Jochman at Brno University in the Czech Republic.
 Afterward, she frequented the Accademia di Belle Arti Firenze (Academy of Fine Arts in Florence) from 1997 to 1998, and in the same year learned the techniques of fresco painting at the school Vainella of Leonetto Tintori in Prato.
 What was to be one year of studies abroad had turned into four!
 She considered moving to New York and getting a Master's, she had even checked out NYU in person, which she liked very much, as it is located right in front of the Metropolitan Museum, but Florence was so gorgeous, she decided to just stay there and study in what is universally known as one of the most magnificent cities of the world, Florentia, and actually study the paintings she was interested in learning about from life.